Updated: 4 days ago

 4. Am I willing to find THE coach, not just A coach?

-When looking for a coach, revisit the first question on what you would like out of coaching.
+When looking for a business coach, revisit the first question about what you would like out of coaching.
 This will help you determine which coach is a good fit for you and your business.
 Take the time to check out a few websites.
 When you read the site, it should sound like they are talking directly to you.

 Lastly, always speak directly with your prospective coach before you agree to work with them.
 Coaching is an investment of time and resources, so take your time.
 When you talk with a coach, ask yourself if you could see yourself opening up to this person?
 As they explain their services and how they work, do you find yourself panicking or getting excited?
 When you find the right one, you will know!